Ocean Beaches Strategy

 Tweed River Entrance Sand Bypassing Project (TRESBP) - is a sand transport system that collects drifting ocean sand at a jetty on the southern side of the Tweed River entrance and ‘delivers’ the sand, by underground pipe, back to the ocean on the northern side of the river.
 From here, the sand is transported by wave currents to nourish southern Gold Coast beaches.
-TRESBP is run by the NSW Government with support from the Queensland Government and the City of Gold Coast.
+TRESBP is run by the New South Wales Government with support from the Queensland Government and the City of Gold Coast.

 Our infrastructure is protected from coastal hazards

-Gold Coast Shoreline Management Plan - a strategy with a 50-year horizon that focuses on coastal physical processes; coastal ecological processes; economic values; community values; and beach management.
-The Plan includes 77 recommendations to manage the Gold Coasts coastline, including measures to combat the threat of increasing storm events on Gold Coast beaches over the next 15 years.
+Gold Coast Shoreline Management Plan - a strategy with a 50 year horizon that focuses on coastal physical processes, coastal ecological processes, economic values, community values and beach management.
+The Plan includes 77 recommendations to manage the Gold Coast's coastline, including measures to combat the threat of increasing storm events on Gold Coast beaches over the next 15 years.

 Some of these projects are as follows:

 - Palm Beach Shoreline Project - a holistic plan to provide a sustainable solution for the ongoing protection of the foreshore at Palm Beach.
 The project aims to:

 - reduce the vulnerability of the beach and beachfront development to storm damage

 - protect, and if practical, enhance the beach and surf amenity for the community